dante-ev/docker-texlive/README.md

        - run: latexmk document.tex
 ```

+## Latest stable version

+You can run latest stable version by using the tag `TL2017`:

+    docker run --rm -it -v $(pwd):/home danteev/texlive:TL2017 latexmk document.tex

 ## Background

 We decided to offer latest TeX Live 2017, because this ensures recent packages.